 The solution?
 Move the two departments to the same floor.
 That change, along with other efficiency refinements, raised productivity and staff morale.
 “The assessment opened our eyes,” McConnell says.
 “It created an environment where questions were being asked that weren’t asked before.”

 Solutions may also emerge that go beyond simply rearranging workstations.
 Consider deeper changes—like streamlining production.

 For example, you could combine two departments and train workers to do both jobs.
 That could not only save time spent moving back and forth, but also improve production flexibility and reduce errors.

 Or, instead of moving your product between workstations, you could have workers move around the product.
 Choquette cites aeroplane manufacturers.
 “The plane doesn’t move.
 The workers do.”

-See more tips in BDC’s free eBook on operational efficiency, Create a Leaner, More Profitable Business: A Guide for Entrepreneurs.
+See more tips in BDC’s free guide on operational efficiency, Create a Leaner Business: A Guide for Entrepreneurs.